srinivassaitangudu/helpers1/docs/onboarding/all.onboarding_checklist.md

 #### Be patient

-- Let's use all the communication tools we have (screen sharing, Google Meet, phone, Telegram, email) to keep the process smooth and personal
+- Let's use all the communication tools we have (screen sharing, Google Meet, phone, Slack, email) to keep the process smooth and personal
 - There are many (hidden) dependencies in the process, so something will inevitably go wrong
   - Let's all be patient with each other